Department of Pediatrics

 Content

 During orientation and for the first few months, fellows identify areas that interest them and explore opportunities for their research activities.
-In consultation with the program director, fellows are encouraged to meet investigators working in their field of interest and to visit laboratories.
+In consultation with the program director and standing Scholarship Oversite Committee (SOC), fellows are encouraged to meet investigators working in their field of interest and to visit laboratories.

 Heading